malfarom29/doorkeeper-poc/README.md

 add_index :oauth_applications, :uid, unique: true
 ```

-Now for `oauth_access_tokens` table, remove `previous_refresh_token` field so once we use a refresh toke this will be instantly revoked.
+Now for `oauth_access_tokens` table, remove `previous_refresh_token` field so once we use a refresh token this will be instantly revoked.
 The table create migration should look like this:

 ```ruby
 create_table :oauth_access_tokens do |t|